 Democrats are on the way to fracturing the party by broadly supporting the Clinton camp's attempts to smear Bernie Sanders and his supporters.

-The Democrats are en route to losing the 2016 presidential race by fatally underestimating the electoral chances of the two men now most likely to be the Republican nominee in November, Ted Cruz and John Kasich.
+Number four, the Democrats are en route to losing the 2016 presidential race by fatally underestimating the electoral chances of the two men now most likely to be the Republican nominee in November, Ted Cruz and John Kasich.

-Democrats are going to screw it up by failing to nominate their most popular candidate, Bernie Sanders.
+Number five, Democrats are going to screw it up by failing to nominate their most popular candidate, Bernie Sanders.

 Number six, they're going to freeze Bernie Sanders out of the picture altogether.

-Number eight, Democrats are going to lose by doing nothing whatsoever to address the outstanding concerns about the character, integrity, and judgment of the party's front runner.
+Number eight, Democrats are going to lose by doing nothing whatsoever to address the outstanding concerns about the character, integrity, and judgment of the party's frontrunner.

-In other words, this guy is saying the Democrats are making a huge mistake because they have a flawed human being as their front runner.
+In other words, this guy is saying the Democrats are making a huge mistake because they have a flawed human being as their frontrunner.

 She has no integrity.